How to Install or Replace An Extended Slide Lock (takedown lever) on a Glock Pistol?

 - Depress slide lock spring & install the new extended slide lock.

 - Function check the firearm.

-Installing an extended slide lock, or takedown lever, on your Glock pistol is a popular entry level mod for Glock owners.
-The main attribute to this modification is that it saves your fingertips and nails when servicing your Glock.
+Installing an extended slide lock, or takedown lever, on your Glock pistol is a popular entry-level mod for Glock owners.
+The main attribute of this modification is that it saves your fingertips and nails when servicing your Glock.
 This tutorial will step you through the process.

 7 Steps: Install An Extended Slide Lock On Your Glock